gabrielvuksani/MyRoommate/replit.md

 ## Recent Changes

 **June 27, 2025 (Latest):**
+- ✓ Updated refresh button in profile page to actually reload the page after data refresh
+- ✓ Changed handleRefresh function to use window.location.reload() instead of navigation
 - ✓ Implemented iOS 26-style gradient blur effect for bottom navigation
 - ✓ Added layered pseudo-elements with gradient masks for progressive blur intensity
 - ✓ Created sophisticated blur transition from light (5px) at top to strong (30px) at bottom